Diabetes – the fastest growing chronic condition in Australia

 This occurs when blood glucose levels are high during pregnancy, for a variety of reasons, including hormonal changes and the growing demands of the foetus.

 Generally you are tested for gestational diabetes in the second trimester.
-It can be managed during the pregnancy, and usually goes away after the birth (but you then have a higher risk of developing type 2 diabetes later in life).
+It can be managed by your medical team during the pregnancy, and often goes away after the birth (but you then may have a higher risk of developing type 2 diabetes later in life).

 Type 2 diabetes is far more prevalent these days, so we’re going to focus more on that for the rest of this article.